Henry Wellman: Honors

 Wellman is past-president of the Cognitive Development Society, recipient of a prestigious NIH MERIT Award, along with awards from the Cattell and the Rockefeller Foundations.
 He is the 2012 recipient of the G. Stanley Hall Award for lifetime contributions to developmental science from the American Psychological Association (APA).
 He is also a Fellow of the American Academy of Arts and Sciences and a recipient of the University of Michigan's Distinguished Faculty Achievement Award.
 That Award reads (in part), “A path-breaking and outstanding scholar, Henry Wellman embodies the intellectual ideals of commitment, intellectual sharing, and rigorous research.”

 Wellman also won APA’s Mentoring Award, which he claims is his favorite award, and mentoring as his proudest contribution to the field.
 His former students have gone on to become researchers and teachers at large universities (University of Texas, University of California, New York University, Northwestern University) and small liberal arts colleges (Bard College, Lewis & Clark College, Pitzer College).
 But they also went on to non-academic jobs (Children’s Television Workshop, Disney, Facebook).

 Personal life

 Wellman lives in Ann Arbor, Michigan with his wife, Karen Lind.
 He has two sons, Ned, a professor in the Business School at Arizona State University, and Daniel, a lecturer in Chemistry at Pomona College.
-He also has three grandchildren.
+He also has four grandchildren.